plexguide/tdarr-av1/README.md

 # tdarr-av1

+## BEAR with Me.
+I'm typing this just as a quick guide at 11:47PM/2347EST (so I'm tired).

 ### Quick Info
 This write is to help you get going.
 There may be mistakes or I am taking extra steps, but more knowledge is better than nothing.
 <br><br>